 You can share the graphic at the top of this page to help raise awareness as the #ASPchat dates come closer.

 CALL FOR PARTNERS: If you are interested in partnering for any of the chats, DM @ASP_chat on Twitter or email IDstewardship@gmail.com

-- December 20th, 2018: Antimicrobial stewardship and social media
+- December 2019: Antimicrobial stewardship and what we learned in 2019

 - December 15th, 2016: Antimicrobial stewardship and the role of the pharmacist

 - January 19th, 2017: Antimicrobial stewardship and accrediting bodies

 - February 16th, 2017: Antimicrobial stewardship in the emergency department

 - March 16th, 2017: Antimicrobial stewardship and the rapid diagnostic testing